The Challenge A Program

 Science Fair (First and Second Semester)

 Students study natural science during the first semester by researching an assigned realm of nature, recording findings, illustrating results and having weekly class presentations.

 The final five weeks of the semester allow students to implement their research skills as they practice the scientific method through their science fair projects.

 The second semester prepares students to present their science fair projects, and introduces biology through drawing, labeling, and memorizing nine human body systems.

 Mathematics (First and Second Semesters)

 Each week, students engage in conversation around numbers, operations, and laws, setting a firm foundation for higher math studies.

-Students may work from Saxon or any other math book they are using at home, bringing questions to class each week to fuel the math conversation.
+Students may work from Saxon or any other math book they are using at home, bringing questions to seminar each week to fuel the math conversation.

-Clear Reasoning / Apologetics (First and Second Semesters)
+Analogies and Clear Reasoning (First and Second Semesters)